Pethical/Please/README.md

 ## How to use

-Just type the `please` command before the your original command
+Just type the `please` command before your original command

 ## Usage samples: